 Implementation: Recognizing that the capital program requires a critical balance between maintenance of existing assets and expansion efforts, this policy objective has been used in the past to develop the annual capital budget.
-In 2009, 2010, and 2011, the capital maintenance to expansion ratio is 95.6%, 99.0%, and 96.9%, respectively.
-During these years, our capital projects are to maintain our existing vehicles, buildings, and infrastructure.
-A reduced level of Sales Tax means the funds available will be used for maintenance and no funds available for expansion.
-This is a new reality currently faced.
-The ratio is estimated at 83.3% in 2012 and at this level will be within goal.
+In 2010, 2011, and 2012, the capital maintenance to expansion ratio is 99.0%, 98.2%, and 97.9%, respectively and at a projected 86.1% in 2013 and 94.0 in 2014, the focus of the Authority's capital program remains on maintenance, rehabilitation, and replacement or upgrade of existing capital assets rather than on expansion activities.
+This measure is projected to decrease in 2015 to 72.8% due to the inclusion of budget authority for possible extension to the Blue Line Light Rail line and remain near that level in the following year.